MatthewRizzo/spotify_api_scraper/README.md

 * Add the image of each playlist to the playlist table
 * have clicking on pie chart link to the artist/album itself
 * make end url's not show the long params
-* handle error if click cancel when authorizing user
-*